cdapio/cdap/cdap-docs/users-manual/source/index.rst

 The motivation behind the CDAP Users’ Manual is that the users of CDAP should be able to build solutions to their common big data problems without writing a single line of code.

-Through the use of *Application Templates* and *Adapters*, a CDAP User can use CDAP's out-of-the-box capabilities to perform common tasks such as the ETL (Extraction, Transformation and Loading) of data.
+Through the use of *Application Templates* and the creation of *Adapters*, a CDAP User can take CDAP's out-of-the-box capabilities and perform common tasks such as ETL (Extraction, Transformation and Loading) of data.